-Eventually, we will morph into more spirit-based beings.
+Human evolution is not finished.
+Already we’ve made grand strides — from one-celled animals to our present form today.
+Perhaps eventually, we will morph into more spirit-based beings.
 What will this entail?
 Well, in the first place let’s look at where we’ve come from.
 Only in this way can we understand where we’re going.
 Evolution has allowed us to dominate our planet.
 To do this, we needed raw emotional power, a type of behavioral nature that could not be deterred by any threat to our survival.
+A brain, which, while not primitive by a long shot, would nevertheless be dedicated to following a strict, ironclad a prime directive.
 Immediate survival was the role of the Reptilian brain that psychologists and anthropologists often talk about.
 Once on the road to dominance, a Mammalian brain was added.
 This evolutionary adjustment added an emotional component — a capability that allowed our species to develop a strong sense of identity based on simple emotions such as, surprise, fear, anger, sadness, joy and more developed emotions like, remorse, awe, pride, optimism, shame, guilt, love.

 Now, to evolve to the next stage of being do we need such powerful emotions?
 Can we survive in world with less need for aggression and less space per individual owning, as part of our being, emotional states that frequently lead to trouble: wars, family breakdown, addiction, crime, greed, hate crimes?
 Emotions that many times — more often than not — lead us to make the wrong decision.